CDL Truck Driver Screening Interview Template

 Is your DOT medical card current, and when does it expire?
 Have you ever failed or refused a DOT drug or alcohol test, or had a positive test in the FMCSA Clearinghouse?

-What this assesses: Verifies the candidate is currently DOT-qualified and screens for Clearinghouse hits that would disqualify them at most carriers.
+What this assesses: Verifies the candidate is currently DOT-qualified and screens for Clearinghouse hits that disqualify them at most carriers.
+Strong answers know their medical card expiration and are clear on drug-test and Clearinghouse status; weak answers dodge the drug-test question or do not realize their med card has lapsed, both of which stop a placement cold.

 5